 Finally, there are vendors who enable employers to create new custom onboarding forms and the ability to integrate existing forms.
 For best results, this custom form creation process includes making forms with fillable fields, enforceable rules, and electronic signature capture.
 For example, a life insurance benefits form might need to enforce the rule that employees cannot elect to purchase a policy for a minor child without also selecting a policy for themselves as well.

 Of course, the solution should also have the ability to scan and attach documents such as supporting documentation for WOTC and I-9 forms.
 This ensures that the employee completes the record upon onboarding.
 And, the employer can expand the record with additional information throughout the new hire’s employment.
 Creating forms shouldn’t be too challenging.
-However, the vendor should also provide training for employers who are new to the concept of creating custom onboarding forms.
+However, the vendor should also provide training for employers who are new to the concept of creating custom onboarding forms for new employees.

 To learn how Efficient Hire can help your organization create and implement custom onboarding forms, contact our team today.